Privacy Policy

 Links to Other Web Sites

-This Privacy Policy applies only to the Services and does not apply to the practices of companies that we do not own or control.
-The Services may contain links to other web sites not operated or controlled by the Company (the “Third Party Sites”).
+This Privacy Policy applies only to our services and does not apply to the practices of companies that we do not own or control.
+The services may contain links to other web sites not operated or controlled by the Company (the “Third Party Sites”).
 The policies and procedures we described here do not apply to the Third Party Sites.
 The links from the Services do not imply that the Company endorses or has reviewed the Third Party Sites.
 We suggest contacting those sites directly for information on their privacy policies.

 Other Terms and Conditions